-Discretionary Bonus
+Discretionary and Other Bonus

 Discretionary bonuses are determined on a discretionary basis and are generally based on individual and company performance.
-For the year ended December 31, 2021, Mr. Whatley was paid a discretionary bonus of \$77,500, which is the second of three annual bonuses in that amount the Company expects to pay to Mr. Whatley for successfully completing the acquisition of Small Town Bank.
+For performance during the year ended December 31, 2022, Mr. Whatley, Mr. Chambers and Ms. Joyce were paid discretionary bonuses of \$55,000, \$55,000 and \$45,000, respectively.
+These bonuses were paid in February 2023.
+In addition, for the year ended December 31, 2022, Mr. Whatley was paid a bonus of \$77,500, which is the third of three annual bonuses in that amount the Company paid to Mr. Whatley for successfully completing the acquisition of Small Town Bank.
+As a result, Mr. Whatley's total bonus for the year ended December 31, 2022 was \$132,500.
+These bonuses appear in the Bonus column of the Summary Compensation Table above for 2022.